myerraymond/c/README.md

 - 2diceroll, rolling one die 6000 times and documenting the results.
 Rolling 2 dice 6000 times adding them together and documenting the results.

+-binary_to_decimal, converting binary number to decimal.

+-decimal_to_binary, converting decimal number to binary.